JB060/rock-paper-scissors/README.md

 - <strong>Google Fonts</strong>: For typography.
 - <strong>jQuery</strong>: For simplifying JavaScript code.
 - <strong>GitHub</strong>: For version control and project hosting.

+# Bugs
+ 1. <strong>Incorrect Winner Determination:</strong>
+  - <strong>Bug:</strong> The app sometimes declared the wrong winner, especially in edge cases where the user input was not properly validated.
+  - <strong>Fix:</strong> Improved the game logic to handle all possible outcomes correctly and added additional validation for user input.

 # Testing
 ### Tools Testing